NickB-26/Analyzing-Windows-Registry-for-Evidence-of-Malicious-Activity/README.md

 - **Volatility 3 plugin names aren't obvious.** I wasted time guessing names like `windows.hashdump` and `windows.hashdump.Hashdump` before realising I should just run `python vol.py -h` and search the full list.
 That fixed most of my command errors immediately.

 ### What I would do differently next time
-- **Keep tools off OneDrive.** Installing everything under `C:\Tools\` instead of the Desktop would have avoided the OneDrive sync conflicts that blocked impacket.
-That cost me more time than I expected.
 - **Look inside `st4G3$$1.bat`.** I confirmed it was executed but never recovered what it actually contained.
 I'd use `windows.filescan` and `windows.dumpfiles` next time to pull the file content directly from memory.
 - **Keep Volatility 2 around.** Some plugins like `hashdump` never made it into Volatility 3.
 Having both versions installed and knowing which supports which would have saved me a lot of dead ends.